quantcast/qfs/wiki/Introduction-To-QFS.md

   to stat a file from 700 milliseconds to below 10 milliseconds in our tests.
   Additional tools for loading/unloading data into QFS, as well as tools to monitor the chunk servers and metaserver are also provided.
+- **Direct IO:** is used by default if supported by the OS and host file system in order to minimize CPU and OS memory utilization.
 - **FUSE support on Linux and MacOS X:** By mounting QFS via FUSE, this support allows  existing linux utilities (such as `ls`) to interface with QFS.
 - **Concurrent atomic write append support:** multiple QFS clients can